 A false-positive result occurs when a screening test identifies something in the breast that may be cancer, but which upon further investigation (which may involve a breast biopsy) turns out to be non-cancerous.
 False-positive results can cause substantial stress and anxiety.
 What’s more, women need to undergo additional testing (such as a breast biopsy) to determine if the finding is cancer or a false-positive.

-Women who are diagnosed with dense breasts should talk to their doctor about the benefits and risks of supplementary screening tests, in particular if they have other risk factors for breast cancer such as BRCA gene mutations or a family history of breast or ovarian cancer.
+Women with dense breasts should talk to their doctor about the benefits and risks of supplementary screening tests, in particular if they have other risk factors for breast cancer.

 What is unique about Yale Medicine's approach to dense breasts and breast cancer screening?